Who am I?

 What do I do?

-I teach 8-week courses on-line or in person (when permitted).
+I teach 8-week courses on-line or in person.
 The courses I teach are:

 Mindfulness Based Cognitive Therapy (MBCT),